 Fortunately Charles' service records survive (many WW1 service records were destroyed by a bomb in 1940).
 They show that he signed up in Stockport on 3rd September 1914 aged 32.
 He was initially enlisted as a Private, but within days he was promoted to Corporal and then Serjeant.
 Whether this was because he had some previous army experience, or just showed promise, we may never know.
 By September 1915 he was a Company Quartermaster Serjeant and would have been in charge of supplies.
 His final promotion to Company Serjeant Major came in July 1916.
 Not only did he get promoted rapidly, but he was awarded two important medals for his bravery - the Distinguished Conduct Medal (DCM) and the French Croix de Guerre.
 The DCM was the second highest award for gallantry after the Victoria Cross.
 His family were no doubt very proud of his achievements.

-I haven't managed to find a photo of Charles yet, but his service records do at least give a description of him.
+I only have the one photo of Charles, but his service records give a bit more of a description of him.
 He was apparently just over five foot 5, with a fresh complexion, brown eyes and brown hair.
 His medal roll index card indicates that he first went to France on 25 September 1915.
 The medal rolls show a soldier's name, rank and what medals they were entitled to.
 Due to copyright issues, I don't think I can reproduce the image of the medal card, so instead I've transcribed it: